 Because essential oils aren’t monitored by the FDA, it’s important that you research the brands you choose for purity, safety, and quality.

 Essential oils may actually cause an asthma attack in those whose symptoms are easily triggered by chemical smells.
 So err on the side of caution, and introduce essential oils one at a time.

 For immediate asthma relief, mustard oil is one of the best emergency home remedies there is.
 The mustard oil we’re talking about here is the fatty oil containing isothiocyanates made from pressing the mustard seeds.
 This is different from mustard essential oil, which is a medicinal oil sold in small quantities that you should avoid applying directly to your skin.

-Mustard seed oil can provide relief from an asthma attack and help open the air passageways, improving lung function.
+Mustard seed oil can and help open the air passageways, improving lung function.

 Massage a mixture of warm mustard oil and salt into your chest several times daily until symptoms subside.

 Mustard plasters made from mustard seed powder have a similar effect.
 These plasters are a poultice that has a warming sensation.
 Mustard plasters should be left on for less than 15 minutes, as they can burn.
 Check your skin often under the poultice.

 Sitting straight upright with good posture will help open up your air passageway as much as possible, allowing you to breathe more efficiently.
 You shouldn’t lie down, as this could make it harder to breathe.
 Some people find it helpful to use a chair or place to sit that has a back they can lean against.

 This can be extremely challenging when you’re having an asthma attack, but it offers several benefits.
 The first is that it prevents hyperventilation, which is inefficient at helping you to breathe well and could result in getting less oxygen.
 Deep breaths also can help you stay calm, evoking a relaxing response.
 Staying calm can help prevent your chest from tightening up and making it even harder to breathe.